phijor/gba-pkm-save-edit/README.md

 TODO
 ----

+0. *Update this README.* Seriously, this program can do much more now, but I cannot convince myself to actually type it all out.

 `gba-pkm-save-edit` currently checks the integrity of any save file it is passed on `stdin`.
 There's obviously much to do.